Link color checker

 Instructions

-1. Enter the link color, body text color, and background color you want to test.
+- Enter the default, visited, hover, active, body text, and background colors you want to test.

 How it fits